-Software testing is an integral part of the development cycle as it ensures the quality and meets the desired deliverables.
+Software testing is integral to the development cycle as it ensures quality and meets the desired deliverables.
 Today, automation is preferred over manual testing to test the development cycle quickly and effectively.

-This need for automation is fulfilled by the Automated Test Framework (ATF).
-It enables us to create and run automated tests to confirm that our instance works as expected even after changing.
-For example, after an upgrade, during any customizations.
+The Automated Test Framework (ATF) fulfills this need for automation.
+It enables us to create and run automated tests to confirm that our instance works as expected, even after changing, for example, after an upgrade or during any customizations.

-- Reduction in the cost, manual errors, testing time
+- Reduction in the cost, manual errors, and testing time

-- Improvement on the business value and agility
+- Improvement in the business value and agility

 - Testing UI changes without breaking the tests

-- Automating the cycle and providing the control and stability
+- Automating the cycle and providing control and stability

-Note: The Automated Test Framework is not advised to run in ServiceNow production instance environments.
+Note: The ServiceNow automated test framework is not advised to run in production instance environments.

-- Running ATF tests slows down instance performance
+- Running ATF tests slow down instance performance

 - Changes made within an ATF test would be visible to users before the rollback